Imprint of massive neutrinos on Persistent Homology of large-scale structure: Introduction

-The rest of this paper is organized as follows.
-Section \ref{sec:ph} is assigned to review the idea of homology in the context of the excursion set in order to apply it to discrete cosmological data sets.
+The rest of paper is organized as follows.
+Section \ref{sec:ph} reviews the concept of homology in the context of the excursion set theory and its application to discrete cosmological datasets.
 In section \ref{sec:data}, we present the description of the simulations.
-Section \ref{sec:imp} is devoted to probing the signature of massive neutrinos on simulated LSS by Quijote suite.
+Section \ref{sec:imp} is devoted to probing the signature of massive neutrinos on the simulated LSS by Quijote suite.
 In section \ref{sec:fish}, we quantify the information content of PH to constrain the $\nu\Lambda$CDM parameters and total neutrino mass using Fisher analysis formalism.
-We will give our conclusion in section \ref{sec:con}.
+We will give our summary and conclusion in section \ref{sec:con}.